Datatab

 And the alternative hypothesis is: There is a difference between groups A and B in the distribution of the time until the event occurs.

+Below you can read the results and you can see the p-value for the log rank test.
 If you don't know exactly how this is interpreted, you can simply click on Summary in words:

 A log-rank test was calculated to find out if there is a difference between groups A and B in terms of the distribution of time until the event occurs.